saaskay/Python-NLTK-Work/README.md

-#Python NLTK Work
+#Python NLTK Digital Assignment

-This repository contains my work with the Natural Language Toolkit (NLTK) in Python.
-Installation
+This program utilizes Python NLTK (Natural Language Tool Kit) to perform various text processing tasks.
+Requirements

-Before running any of the code in this repository, you will need to install the following dependencies:
+To run this program, you will need to have Python and the NLTK library installed.

-    Python 3.x
-    NLTK

-To install NLTK, you can use pip:

-  pip install nltk

-Contents

-This repository contains the following files:

-    da1nltk.py: A Python script that demonstrates various NLTK functions on the Brown Corpus and a custom corpus. custom_corpus.txt: A text file containing a custom corpus of 200 words.
-    README.txt: This file.

 Usage

+The program performs the following tasks:

+    Explore the Brown corpus to find size, tokens, categories, and more.
+    Explore any two corpora available in NLTK, such as raw corpus, POS tagged, parsed, multilingual aligned, spoken language, or semantic tagged.
+    Create a text corpus with at least 200 words and perform tasks such as word segmentation, sentence segmentation, converting to lowercase, stop words removal, stemming, lemmatization, and part of speech tagging.

-To run the da1nltk.py script, you can use the following command in your terminal or command prompt:
+To run the program, simply run the Python script.

-python da1nltk.py

-This will execute the script and display the results in your terminal or command prompt.